 But are they really effective?
 Let’s dive into what our testing showed us.

 Stay in the email loop with Litmus Weekly, your weekly digest of the newest and best Litmus content.
 Plus, get the best email links from around the web.

 Our testing ground

-We currently run a webinar program for customers (Litmus Learning) as well as our educational webinar series.
-To support the program and drive registrations, we send an initial email announcing the event to our audience, targeting customers for Litmus Learning webinars and non-customers for the educational webinars.
+We currently run a webinar program for customers (Leveraging Litmus) as well as our educational webinar series.
+To support the program and drive registrations, we send an initial email announcing the event to our audience, targeting customers for Leveraging Litmus webinars and non-customers for the educational webinars.
 Both of these initial email announcements are sent to the two audiences on the same day, at the same time.